 2011 was a busy year.
 Successful events included

-In 2010, Toric Topology was brought to the masses via the Malaga Spring School, where 7 lectures were presented for beginners in the subject.
+In spring 2010, Toric Topology was brought to the masses via

 The highlight of 2009 was the joint Manchester-Moscow meeting of the TTT in Manchester, attended by seven Royal Society/RFBR-funded participants from Moscow State University.
 Natalia Dobrinskaya also participated, as our first Adams Visitor.
 Several of the talks featured aspects or applications of toric topology.

 During 2008 we organised: